Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Invariant Solutions of the CGLE and their Properties

-Finally, note that if a solution $A(x,t)$ of the {CGLE} having symmetry \refEqn{eqn:cgle_invariant_solution} for $S = 0$ or $S = \Lx/2$ also satisfies \eqsp for some real numbers $\hat{\varphi}$ and $\hat{c}$ (an example being solutions with the additional symmetry \refEqn{additionalsym2}, where $\hat{\varphi}$ = 0, or with the additional symmetry \refEqn{additionalsym3}, for which $\hat{\varphi} = \pi$), then \eqsp That is, such solution $A$ also has symmetry \refEqn{additionalsym4}.
+That is, such solution $A$ also has symmetry \refEqn{additionalsym4}.
 Therefore, one should expect to find solutions having both symmetries \refEqn{eqn:cgle_invariant_solution} and \refEqn{additionalsym4} in subspaces of the space of solutions $( A; \varphi, S, T )$ for which either $S = 0$, by \refEqn{eqn:element_isotropy_G2}, or $S \in \{0,\Lx/2\}$, if symmetry \refEqn{additionalsym5} is also present.